ThunderGemios10/The-Super-Duper-Script-Editor-2/README.md

 ## DISCLAIMER

-**This code is broken, incomplete, and will not be of any use to the average user.
+**This code is incomplete, and will not be of any use to the average user.
 It is _only_ provided for educational purposes, as a way to document the research we did on SDR2 before the translation project was canceled.
 This code is provided _completely unsupported_, and with no guarantees it will operate correctly.**

 If you want to set up a workspace, check out the code in `extract/cpk.py`.
 If someone wants to take the reins on this and finish it up, you're more than welcome to fork the repo and have at it.